-This handbook is intended to be used by students and parents/guardians as a guide to the rules, expectations, and general information about the Student Support Program.
+This handbook is intended to be used by students, parents/guardians, and staff as a guide to the rules, expectations, and general information about the Student Support Program.
+The Student Support Program prides itself in having high expectations for all students.
+The expectations outlined in this handbook have been developed to support all students be successful.
 Each student is responsible for becoming familiar with the handbook and knowing the information contained in it.
 Parents/guardians are encouraged to use this handbook as a resource and to assist their child in following the expectations contained in this handbook.

-Although the information found in the handbook is detailed and specific on many topics, it is not intended to be all-encompassing so as to cover every situation and circumstance that may arise during any school day or school year.
+Although the information found in the handbook is detailed and specific on many topics, the handbook is not intended to be all-encompassing so as to cover every situation and circumstance that may arise during any school day or school year.
 This handbook does not create a contract.
 The administration reserves the right to make decisions and make rule revisions at any time to implement the educational program and to assure the well being of all students.
 The administration will be responsible for interpreting the rules contained in the handbook.
 Should a situation or circumstance arise that is not specifically covered in this handbook, the administration will make a decision based upon all applicable school district policies and state and federal statutes and regulations.